Ashistry/discover-awesome/README.md

 And then delete your downloaded source files.

-Please note this method is being deprecated soon by Python.
+Please note the **install** part of this method used in the makefile is being deprecated soon by Python.
 I will replace it in the near future with a non-deprecated one.
+The uninstall is not being deprecated.
 ## Usage

 ### Default